pifroggi/vs_tiletools/README.md

   Source clip.
 Only YUV formats are supported.

   __*`left`*, *`right`*, *`top`*, *`bottom`*__
-  Maximum border fill thickness in pixels.
+  Maximum border fill amount in pixels.

   __*`offset`*__
   Offsets the detected fill area by an extra amount in pixels.
 Useful if the borders are slightly blurry.
   Does not offset sides that have detected 0 pixels.

   __*`color`*__
-  Source clip border color in 8-bit range `[16,128,128]`.
+  Source clip border color in 8-bit scale `[16,128,128]`.

   __*`tol`*__, (__*`tol_c`*__)
-  Tolerance and optionally tolerance chroma to set how much the source clip border color is fluctuating.
+  Tolerance to account for fluctuations in border color.
-  Tolerance chroma is optional and is the same as tolerance if not set.
+  Tolerance chroma is optional and defaults to `tol` if not set.

   __*`fill`*__
   Filling mode can be `mirror`, `repeat`, `fillmargins`, `black`, or a custom color in 8 bit scale `[128, 128, 128]`.